 This exclusion applies to property and services you provide to an employee so that the employee can perform his or her job.
-It applies to the extent the employee could deduct the cost of the property or services as a business expense or depreciation expense if he or she had paid for it.
+It applies to the extent the cost of the property or services would be allowable as a business expense or depreciation expense deduction to the employee if he or she had paid for it.
 The employee must meet any substantiation requirements that apply to the deduction.
-Examples of working condition benefits include an employee's use of a company car for business, an employer-provided cell phone provided primarily for noncompensatory business purposes, and job-related education provided to an employee.
+Examples of working condition benefits include an employee's use of a company car for business, an employer-provided cell phone provided primarily for noncompensatory business purposes (discussed earlier), and job-related education provided to an employee.

-This exclusion also applies to a cash payment you provide for an employee's expenses for a specific or prearranged business activity for which a deduction is otherwise allowable to the employee.
+This exclusion also applies to a cash payment you provide for an employee's expenses for a specific or prearranged business activity if such expenses would otherwise be allowable as a business expense or depreciation expense deduction to the employee.
 You must require the employee to verify that the payment is actually used for those expenses and to return any unused part of the payment.